Patriot War (Florida): Special agents

 Under the resolution, General Mathews, as well as Colonel John McKee, were given commissions and asked to help fulfill the purpose of the act: to bring Florida into United States control.
 George Mathews was a veteran of the Revolutionary War and had served as the governor of Georgia.
 Colonel John McKee had served as a militiaman and as a Federal Indian Agent to the Choctaw.
 He also served to carry letters between governor Folch and the federal government.

 During Mathews' reconnaissance in East Florida, he had tried to judge the willingness of settlers to break away from Spain.
 In particular, he initiated clandestine meetings with five leading East Florida settlers, men with military and financial influence in the state.
-These meetings led Mathews to believe that the settlers in East Florida would prefer to join the United States rather than be vassals of the British Crown or Napoleon Bonaparte, if he did in fact depose the Spanish regency.
+These meetings led Mathews to believe that the settlers in East Florida would prefer to join the United States rather than be vassals of the British Crown or Napoleon, if he did in fact depose the Spanish regency.
 Of those five men, one was John Houston McIntosh, an affluent land owner and eventual leader of the rebel Patriot group.
-McIntosh, and other Southerners, disliked and very much feared that Spanish Florida was a safe zone for escaped slaves.
-He said of Florida: "the whole province will be the refuge of fugitive slaves; and from thence emissaries can, and no doubt will be detached, to ring about a revolt of the black population in the United States."
-In order to stop slaves from having a southern escape route, McIntosh believed, like many other U.S. citizens, that Florida needed to be taken over.
+McIntosh, and other Southerners, disliked and very much feared that Spanish Florida was a safe zone for fugitive slaves.
+He said of Florida: "the whole province will be the refuge of fugitive slaves; and from thence emissaries can, and no doubt will be detached, to bring about a revolt of the black population in the United States."
+McIntosh believed, like many other U.S. citizens, that Florida should be taken over to deny slaves a southern escape route.

 In September of 1811, the British ambassador in Washington, Augustus Foster, wrote a letter to President Madison's cabinet protesting American incursions in East Florida.
 In particular, he asked for an explanation of Mathews' actions in undermining the Spanish government and wanted to know what the U.S. government was doing to put a stop to those actions.
 Secretary of State James Monroe responded two months later.
 In his response, Monroe stated that the U.S. government could not abide East Florida falling into another country's hands.
 He also ignored Foster's inquiry regarding Mathews.

 When the letters between Monroe and Foster were published by a newspaper, Mathews took Monroe's words as an endorsement and began to gather a force of troops for an attack on Spanish Florida.
 This force would dub itself the Patriots.